ion-vortex/engine/docs/contributing/ai-policy.md

 # AI-Generated Content Policy

-This document outlines Oxide's policy on AI-generated content in contributions.
+This document outlines Ion Vortex's policy on AI-generated content in contributions.

 ## Overview